lhsradek/platypus-lhsdock/readme.md

 ```# bin/setup```

 This section will add additional services to docker-compose.
 If you don't want one, just comment out the file in ```bin/setup```.
 It is important that, for example, kibana does not start before the kibana user has a password set.
-That's why the install part is separate.
+That's why the install part is separate and not all together in one docker-compose.

 ```# bin/setup-fleet``` or ```# bin/setup-eps```